gost-dom/browser/README.md

 ## Looking for sponsors

-This tool has reached a level where it can be used to test some web applications with JavaScript, e.g., simple HTMX applications in Go, particularly combined with HTMX, a tech combination which is becoming increasingly popular.
+This tool has reached a level where it can be used to test some web applications with JavaScript, e.g., simple HTMX applications.
 But there is still a lot to build to support just the most relevant Web APIs.

-I've bade good progress because of too much spare time; but that will not last.
+I've made good progress because of too much spare time; but that will not last.
 If I could find enough sponsors, it could mean the difference between continued development, or death 😢

+For companies wanting to sponsor, I can send formal invoices too.
+More information on the project's [Sponsor page](https://gostdom.net/sponsor)

 ## Join the "community"